 Many fall favourites like pumpkin, butternut squash, mushrooms, beets and celeriac are among the glorious vegetables that are in season in November.

-Below is a round up of what's in season in November so you can take note and head to the market with confidence.
+After knowing what is in season in September and October, below is a round up of what's in season in November so you can take note and head to the market with confidence.

 We all know that pumpkin is the queen of fall and for good reason.
 You can make virtually anything with this orange-hued vegetable: velvety soups, delicious breads, comforting casseroles, pies and even smoothies.

 There are so many varieties of apples to choose between, from a firm and crispy Gala to a tart and spicy Braeburnt, the possibilities are endless.
 What's more they are ideal for both sweet and savoury recipes, being a great addition to everything from salads and soup to casseroles and dessert.
 Discover five easy ways to cook with apples.